adobe/aem-site-template-standard/README.md

    npm run build
    ```

-1. The site template ZIP file is now located below the template root: `aem-site-template-basic-{version}.zip`.
+1. The site template ZIP file is now located below the template root: `aem-site-template-standard-{version}.zip`.
 1. Upload to an AEMaaCS site creation wizard.
 For installing on a local cloudready development instance use `npm run deploy`.

 ## Develop Site Template